Kitware/VolView/documentation/content/doc/server.md

 poetry install
 ```

-The VolView codebase comes with a sample server API in
+The VolView codebase comes with a several sample APIs in `server/examples/` that
-`server/custom/user_api.py` that works with the remote functions sample in the
+work with the remote functions sample in the VolView viewer.
-VolView viewer.
+- `server/examples/example_api.py`: basic set of example endpoints
+- `server/examples/example_class_api.py`: example endpoints using a class

-To run the server with this sample API, run the following command.
+To run the server with a sample API, run the following command.

 ```
 cd ./server/
-poetry run python -m volview_server -P 4014 custom/user_api.py
+poetry run python -m volview_server -P 4014 ./examples/example_api.py
 ```

 ### Running the Viewer